shelepuginivan/hakutest/docs/handbook/guide/01-server.md

 <img id="systray-icon" src="/logo/icon.svg" alt="Hakutest Icon in system tray" width="96">

+After a short timeout (1.5 seconds), Hakutest will open the [Teacher Dashboard](/handbook/guide/02-dashboard) page.

 Click on icon to display the context menu.
-You can stop server by clicking "Quit Hakutest", or open the [Teacher Dashboard](/handbook/guide/02-dashboard) by clicking "Dashboard".
+You can stop server by clicking "Quit Hakutest", or open the Teacher Dashboard by clicking "Dashboard".